Self-Paced Online College Courses & Degrees

 Waubonsee Community College

 Waubonsee offers Self-Paced Open Entry courses via face-to-face video chats, sync online, virtual study guides, and other network delivery methods.
-Instructors are available to assist students based upon necessity.
+Instructors are available to assist students based on necessity.
 As long as homework and exams are completed by the end of the semester, and apart from certain proctored tests, the majority of coursework is completed independently.
-Students can take up to two courses at a time, paying an $8 per credit hour student fee for open-entry classes.
+Students can take up to two courses at a time, paying an $8 per college credit hour student fee for open-entry classes.

 Visit Waubonsee Community College Today

-Self-Paced Online Courses, Not For Everyone
+Self-Paced Online Course, Not For Everyone